 The Bank enters into Credit Support Annex agreements ("CSAs") with its derivative counterparties, whereby collateral must be provided when the exposure exceeds a certain threshold.
 The collateral pledged from or to counterparties is primarily in the form of government and agency securities.
 The Bank must pledge investments as collateral when the derivative mark-to-market position is negative.
 When the derivative mark-to-market position is positive, the counterparty is required to pledge investments as collateral.
-The net market value position of collateral posted by the Bank and by swap counterparties as at December 31, 2023, is \$5 (2022 - nil).
-As at the end of 2023, the Bank held no active derivatives contracts.
+The net market value position of collateral posted by the Bank and by swap counterparties as at December 31, 2024, is (2023 - ni).
+As at the end of 2024, the Bank had no active bond forward contracts (2023 - ni) and its IRS portfolio had an aggregate notional of \$100 (2023 - ni) with unrealized loss of \$0.2 (2023 - ni).